Hoffman Research Support Grant

-To apply: First-year students, sophomores, and juniors working in all disciplines may apply.
+To apply: Actively enrolled and full-time first-year students, sophomores, and juniors working in all disciplines may apply.
 Graduating seniors may apply to conduct research during Short Term only and cannot be registered for a Short Term course.
 Graduating seniors may apply to support presentation at conferences within 12 months of graduation.

 Students must fill out this application form and attach the following documents as pdf’s within the form:

 - a one paragraph (NO MORE THAN 100 words) abstract;